• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 There are some good ones available in PDF on the Internet.
 They come as simple or as complex as you wish.

 I went to the library on Saturday and wrote 676 words of my 1,200-word story due a week from today.
-It took me damn near two hours to find a lead I'm pretty much sorta comfortable with, the mixture of fear and excitement coursing through me as I tried to suss it out.
+It took me darn near two hours to find a lead I'm pretty much sorta comfortable with, the mixture of fear and excitement coursing through me as I tried to suss it out.
 The subject at the heart of my story has been dead since 1959, but I got a call from his 78-year-old niece while at the library, and that's going to lend some good color to the story.

 Last week in my regular job, I wrote nine blog posts of around 400 words each and a 900-word article.
 In a one-week period, it's more that I've written in a long time.